dffUqp/currency-exchange-react/README.md

 ### API

-[Free Currency Rates API](https://github.com/fawazahmed0/currency-api#readme) API helped me get all data that I needed. \
+[Free Currency Rates API](https://github.com/fawazahmed0/currency-api#readme) helped me get all data that I needed. \
-For request, I used [Axios](https://axios-http.com/docs/intro) and my useFetching hook
+For request, I use [Axios](https://axios-http.com/docs/intro) and my useFetching hook

 ## Available Scripts
 In the project directory, you can run: